Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 ### **Acknowledgements**
+Firstly, thank you to covid for finally letting me get back to my p.5 after some struggle :neckbeard:.
 I can't thank the Tutor team enough for their incredible guidance & support throughout this project.
 To my Mentor Gurjot_mentor for all his advice, feedback & support.
 To Kasia for her endless inspiration & advice.
 Many thanks to the Slack community & to all the team at Code Institute for their help throughout the development process.
 Code Institute, I love you more than you will ever know :cupid:

 ### **Disclaimer**